-Heritage Winnipeg is a non-profit charitable organization, established in 1978 which promotes the restoration, rehabilitation and preservation of Winnipeg’s built environment.
+Heritage Winnipeg is a non-profit charitable organization, established in 1978 as a cooperative effort between the City of Winnipeg, the Province of Manitoba and the Heritage Canada Foundation (now the National Trust for Canada) to promote the restoration, rehabilitation and preservation of Winnipeg’s built environment.

 Charitable Registration # 11895 6572 RR0001

 We are an independent organization which operates under the direction of a Board of Directors with representation from the general public, the City of Winnipeg, National Trust for Canada and the Manitoba Historical Society.
 The Executive Director implements the policies and objectives set by the Directors.

 Our mission is to promote and encourage the conservation of historic/heritage structures and sites and attend to those matters which enhance and complement this purpose.
 Emphasis will be on restoration, revitalization, preservation, education and advocacy, in order to augment the cultural inheritance of the community, with consideration for pertinent logistics and feasibility.

 Through advocacy we speak on behalf of the preservation of worthwhile buildings threatened by demolition or neglect.
 Initial efforts included the Bank of Hamilton, the Bank of Commerce and the Bank of Nova Scotia.
 This advocacy work continues.

 Some more recent efforts include the Raleigh Apartment Block on Vaughan Street, the King building in the Exchange District, the Wilson building on Main Street, the Crocus building (formerly the J.H.
 Ashdown Store), and Chelsea Courts on Broadway, to name a few.